-1Password is designed to fill and save passwords on most websites.
-You shouldn’t have to do anything special to support the 1Password extension, as long as you develop your pages according to best practices.
+1Password is designed to generate, fill, and save passwords on most websites.
+You shouldn’t have to do anything special to support 1Password on your website, as long as you develop your pages according to best practices.
 This will make the intention of each page element clear.
 1Password will have an easier time understanding your page even when you make changes to it.

 Build logical forms

 If 1Password has trouble saving or filling on your site, make sure you’re following best practices with your forms:

 - Use unique element ids for every field.

 - Group related fields (like usernames and passwords) together in the same